gdwntheophilus/docker-youtube-series/part-02-docker-command-line-interface/README.md

-# Install docker on a AWS EC2 server

-In this video we will be seeing how to install docker in AWS EC2 instance

 # Prerequisites
 - This tutorial assumes you have a EC2 or a VM Server where you will be installing Docker